Soumya-Puranikamath/Vlsi-workshop/README.md

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/858cf1df-5650-47f9-9bac-0dc65bf2723b)

 Final step for RTL2GDS using tritinRoute and openSTA:
-Power Distribution Network and routing-After completion of CTS, now we need to lay down power distribution network(PDN) for the design and it is done by using the command **gen_pdn**
+Power Distribution Network and routing-After completion of CTS, now we need to lay down power distribution network(PDN) for the design .

+It is done by using the command **gen_pdn**

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/313deb1e-1275-4470-a53e-658caa48950a)